maxmmyron/db363/README.md

 Updates each trains status based on a few rules:

 - If the train has no schedule: continue.
-- If the train is in transit, and theLocalDateTimein transit > link's transit time:
+- If the train is in transit, and time in transit > link's transit time:
   - move train to next station, update link and arrival time
-- If the train is at a station, and theLocalDateTimeat station >= station's loading time:
+- If the train is at a station, and time at station >= station's loading time:
   - move train to transit, update departure time.

 #### `async getTicketTransitTime(ticket: Ticket, timestamp: number) => Promise<number>`